box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

 You can also upload a folder structure directly from the local file system.
 With the `LocalUploadPath` parameter, provide the path to your local folder you want to upload.
+The folder is still named and uploaded identically to the JSON file method.

 ### Update the parameters